Why Branding Is Important in Marketing

-As consumers begin to identify with you, your brand will live in the hearts and minds of customers, clients, and prospects—and connect on an emotional level.
+As consumers begin to identify with you, your brand will live in the hearts and minds of customers, clients, and prospects, and they'll connect on an emotional level.

 The Importance of Branding and the 3 Key Questions

-In developing a strategic marketing plan, your brand serves as a guide to understanding the purpose of your key business objectives.
-It enables you to align a marketing plan with those objectives and fulfill the overarching strategy.
-And remember, the effectiveness of a brand doesn't just happen before the purchase—the brand experience has to last to create brand loyalty.
-In other words, did the product or service perform as expected?
-Was the quality as good as promised or better?
-How was the service experienced?
+In developing a strategic marketing plan, your brand serves as a guide to understanding the purpose of your key business objectives and enables you to align the plan with those objectives.
+Branding doesn't just count during the time before the purchase—the brand experience has to last to create customer loyalty.
+You can create that by answering these three questions:

 If you can get positive answers to these three questions, you've created a loyal customer.